11 essential types of content writing for a successful business

 Advertising/sales copywriting

 Copywriting is one of the most sought-after content writing types.
 It is intended to make people interested in a brand’s product or service.
+And to make them act towards a specific offer.
 Here’s an example of copywriting in Google Ads:

 • Clicking on an advertisement and visiting the brand’s website to learn more.